+The effectiveness and relevance of food safety research has been enhanced with the involvement of research faculty in Colleges of Veterinary Medicine and Arts and Sciences as well as the input and cooperation from private industry firms.
 The food safety program addresses the critical issues of strategic importance, including those identified by the stakeholders.
-The effectiveness and efficiency of the food safety program has been greatly enhanced by the multidisciplinary approach.
+The effectiveness and efficiency of the food safety program has been greatly enhanced by the multidisciplinary approach, which includes faculty from the Colleges of Veterinary Medicine and Arts and Sciences.
 Faculty that have expertise in plant pathology, food microbiology, veterinary medicine, food engineering, biochemistry and molecular biology, plant and soil sciences, and plant breeding are working together in many multidisciplinary activities.
-Research has benefited both manufacturers and individual clientele lessening the risk of food borne illness to include the under-served and under- represented populations of the state and U.S.
+Research has benefited both manufacturers and individual clientele lessening the risk of food borne illness to include the under-served and underrepresented populations of the state and U.S. The planned programs address the critical issues of strategic importance identified by the stakeholders.
+They also represent the needs of the under-served and under-represented population of the state.